Aeron-Atanante/Aeron-Atanante/README.md

 ---

 ## 🎯 Objective
-I am currently working as a **Production Analyst** while transitioning into the field of **cybersecurity**.
+I am currently working as a **Network Engineer** while transitioning into the field of **cybersecurity**.
 My goal is to become a **SOC Analyst Tier 1** and build a long-term career in security operations and secure software engineering.
 I'm also open to **software engineering roles**, particularly those focused on backend development, automation, or systems programming.

 ---